 This battle is very important in Costa Rican history.
-American mercenary William Walker intended to invade and conquer Costa Rica with the purpose of turning it into a slave state, enslaving the population, and selling them to slavers in America to counter the international restrictions on capturing slaves in Africa.
+American mercenary William Walker intended to invade and conquer Costa Rica to turn it into a slave state, enslave the population, and selling them to slavers in America to counter the international restrictions on capturing slaves in Africa.

-Two further battles against Walker’s Nicaraguan invasions were also won here in later years as well, cementing their status as a people who would not bow to slavers.
+Two further battles against Walker’s Nicaraguan invasions were also won in later years, cementing their status as a people who would not bow to slavers.

-Today, this park is known for its immense habitat and flora and fauna diversity; about 250 bird species and 115 mammal species are found within the park.
+Today, this park is known for its immense habitat, flora, and fauna diversity; about 250 bird species and 115 mammal species are found within it.
 There are many excellent trails in the park and camping is allowed in some areas.

 Guanacaste National Park

-Guanacaste National Park is attached to Santa Rosa National Park so it’s easily possible to see both parks in one day.
+Guanacaste National Park is attached to Santa Rosa National Park, so it’s easy to see both parks in one day.
 This park was created in 1989 and it covers 131 square miles.